VenturaNotes/Knowledge/- Topics/dictionary (Python).md

     print(f"{key}: {value}")

 ```
+- #question Is `f` needed in the example above for the print line?
 - The [[del (Python)|del]] keyword is used to delete objects.
 In Python, everything is an object, so the del keyword can also be used to delete variables, lists, or parts of a list etc. [^4]
 - The "f" while iterating through the dictionary stands for [[formatted string literal]]
 	- It is a way to embed expressions inside string literals using curly braces.